ryandeussing/jimhopper/_the-brain/cycles.md

 This process of exploration and discovery may take some time, especially if we've had little experience with true goods and genuine happiness.
 It usually requires the support of others who do not judge our values or push us to adopt theirs, but instead give us the space, as well as the support and inspiration, to sort things out for ourselves – and to awaken and harness our seeking circuitry to this pursuit.

 A therapy that many find helpful with this is [Acceptance and Commitment Therapy](https://contextualscience.org/act), or ACT, which has a major focus on helping people sort through their values and goals, and then commit to behaving consistently with the values that are most important to them.
-Another is&nbsp;[motivational interviewing](http://www.motivationalinterviewing.org/), which has helped many people overcome addictions and make other changes that bring their lives into harmony with their deepest values.
+Another is [motivational interviewing](http://www.motivationalinterviewing.org/), which has helped many people overcome addictions and make other changes that bring their lives into harmony with their deepest values.

 Sometimes, however, people have very powerful insights or epiphanies that they were not expecting or seeking, but happen suddenly and transform them permanently.
 William Miller, a great addiction researcher and developer of motivational interviewing, and his colleague Janet C'de Baca wrote about such sudden and permanent transformations in their book [Quantum Change](https://www.amazon.com/Quantum-Change-Epiphanies-Insights-Transform/dp/1572305053/ref=nosim/?tag=jimhoppercom-20).
 Common to such experiences, as they document with individual stories and statistical analyses, are fundamental reorganizations of one's identity and values.
 What is valued, and therefore what one seeks, is completely reorganized: universally recognized true goods move to the top and stay there.
 In short, one suddenly and permanently enters into a very deep and powerful seeking true goods healing and happiness cycle.